benswift/benswift.github.io/_posts/2021-09-13-feedback-in-livecoding-cui-bono.md

 - how does a taking a cybernetic approach to this question change answer to these questions? (because feedback is something that cybernetics has a fair bit to say about)

+[^cui]:
+    Hence the pretentious latin in the title of this blog post.

-If you want to go a bit deeper on the semiotics of all this livecoding stuff, my collaborators and I[^gauche] have written a couple of papers on the semantics/semiotics of livecoding (e.g. this one and this one), but if you don't get a chance before class then don't stress too much.
+If you want to go a bit deeper on the semiotics of all this livecoding stuff, my collaborators and I have written a couple of papers[^gauche] on the semantics/semiotics of livecoding:

+{% bib_list_pubs masters-pre-reading-21.bib %}

 If there are other thinkers/writers/doers that you can think of who also have something to say about this, then bring those ideas along and we can discuss them as well.

 [^gauche]:
     I hope it's not too gauche to provide _two_ self-citations.